rkumar/zfm/README.md

 A summary of version-wise changes to come here.

+###0.0.1l###

+    * Quick selection of directories to jump to through menu (backtick - k).
+This picks up database from "z"'s database.
+Filters dirs as you type and goes into first unique match.

 ###0.0.1k###

     * Added zfmcommands.zsh so user can add own menu and commands which will